37dev/django-docker-ssl/README.md

 If you see no errors, it is probably safe to start it normally with `make up`

 ## Commands
-To use this project, run this commands:
+To run these commands, go inside your project app, where the Makefile is

 1. `make up` to build the project and starting containers.
 2. `make build` to build the project.